 Postgraduate programs of study are designed for students who have completed an undergraduate course (such as a Bachelor's degree) in a related area.
-Postgraduate courses include Graduate Certificates, Graduate Diplomas, Masters (by coursework or research) and Doctorates (PhD, DCA, DCR, DBA, EdD) and give students the opportunity to further their skills and qualifications in a particular area of specialisation.
+Postgraduate programs include Graduate Certificates, Graduate Diplomas, Masters (by coursework or research) and Doctorates (PhD, DCA, DCR, DBA, EdD) and give students the opportunity to further their skills and qualifications in a particular area of specialisation.
 For more information on Masters by Research or Doctorates, please see the Higher Degree Research page.

 Before you apply

 Don't jeopardise your application!
 Make sure you:

-- identify the course/s you wish to apply for in order of preference
+- identify the program/s you wish to apply for in order of preference

-- check the commencement date for the course/s you want to apply for
+- check the commencement date for the program/s you want to apply for

 - check the application closing dates

 - check whether you can apply direct to Western or need to apply through the Universities Admission Centre (UAC)

-- check whether there are special admission requirements for your course
+- check whether there are special admission requirements for your program

 - include correctly certified copies of all necessary documents